The Future of Liberty with Mitch Daniels

 Amity Shlaes (07:38):

 Well, what did I discern instead?
-Oh, by the way, that Russian economist was Andrei Illarianov, who some people have met.
-He was at Cato, excuse me for a while.
-He also is a global warming skeptic, brave man.
-So what I was…
+Oh, by the way, that Russian economist was Andrey Illarionov, who some people have met, who was at Cato for a while.
+He also is a global warming skeptic.
+Brave man.

 Mitch Daniels (07:57):